 Data Security and Privacy

 All data in Mpirik servers is encrypted at rest.
 AWS stores and manages data cryptography keys in its redundant and globally distributed Key Management Service.
-So, if an intruder were ever able to access any of the physical storage devices, the Mpirik data contained therein would still be impossible to decrypt without the keys, rendering the information a useless jumble of random characters.
+If an intruder were ever able to access any of the physical storage devices, the Mpirik data contained therein would still be impossible to decrypt without the keys, rendering the information a useless jumble of random characters.

 Encryption at rest also enables continuity measures like backup and infrastructure management without compromising data security and privacy.